melissarogalski/Art-of-Gandhara/pages/Gandhara.md

 Despite these influences, Gandharan art remains distinctly Gandharan, a unique artistic expression of Buddhism.
 While Greek influence is visible of course, traces of Hinduism, Parthian aesthetics, and even Sassanid empire impacts are discernible.
 The artistic objects reflect the political and cultural changes in Gandhara, encompassing shifts between Buddhism and Hinduism, changes in dynasties, and conquests from both Western and Asian influences.

-Therefore, the objects reflect the political and cultural change which happened in Gandhara, from Buddhism being established besides Hinduism, from changes of dynasties and conquests from both western and asian sides.
+Therefore, the objects reflect the political and cultural change which happened in Gandhara, from Buddhism being established besides Hinduism, from changes of dynasties and conquests from both western and asian sides. (falser, 2015, p.
+36/44)

 Surprisingly considering the impact of Buddhism on almost all regions of Asia, during this ancient period more sculptures, art and architecture has been made and found in greater Gandhara than anywhere else in South Asia, and this art has been in a state of changing from the beginning on showing different stages of Gandharan art, which were sometimes hard to date due to a lack of historical evidence and objects not found in archeological context.
 Instead, datings were possible to do with the help of greek coins as a vakuable dating resource.
 (Behrendt, 2007, p.3f.)